-The Challenge: Adults who Don’t Understand Kids.
 In my family, I’m the only one with children.
-And I have 4.
+And I have 5.
 My brothers and sisters are fun aunts and uncles, but not great babysitters.
 They can be irresponsible with little kids, or leave things around that are not child-proof.
 They have unreasonable expectations for my kids, and get impatient with the amount of noise.
 This makes visiting ‘home’ exhausting for me.

 - Solution: Public Patience, Private Venting.
 No one really understands kids until they have them.
 Try to be patient with other adults.
 Tell them what is normal for your kids.
 “Sorry, I can’t go anywhere at 2 PM.
 The baby needs to sleep then.”

-The Challenge: No Privacy.
-Being home for the holidays often means a full house, and sharing your childhood bedroom with your baby.
+Celebrating holidays to home– especially your parents’ home–often means a full house, and sharing your childhood bedroom with your baby.
 Living in someone else’s house for any amount of time can be frustrating.
 It’s worse when you are away from your spouse.
 All you want is a quiet phone conversation and some personal space, but instead you are surrounded by other people.

 - Solution: Designate Time or Space for Yourself.
 You might need to hide in your car or a bathroom, but you need time for yourself.
 When my husband is deployed, I usually write to him in the evenings.
 (Words are my Love Language.)
 At my parents’ house, I was able to do that in my childhood bedroom.
 Knowing that I had a designated time and space to talk to him made me feel more peaceful during the day.